+In the previous section we discussed the usual Gribov mechanism in $D=3$ SYMCS, which contains the gauge field sector of BLG-ABJM models \cite{Amaral:2014wba}.
+The complex pole structure of the \textit{i-particles}, equation (\ref{iparticlestructure}), were obtained from the superfield generalization of the Gribov-Zwanziger action.
+In this section we explore deeper the gauge field sector of BLG-ABJM models, in special the complex gauge model and a symmetry breaking mechanism in the scalar sector to obtain the \textit{i-particles}.
+Le us review the main elements of the BLG-ABJM models.
 The gauge symmetry in the BLG theory is generated by a Lie $3$-algebra rather than a Lie algebra and $SO(4)$ is the only known example of a Lie $3$-algebra.
-It is possible to decompose the gauge symmetry generated by $SO(4)$ into $SU (2) \times SU (2)$.
-In these way it is possible to write the gauge symmetry of BLG as generated by ordinary Lie algebras and the gauge sector of the theory is now given by two Chern-Simons cocycles with levels $\pm k$ and the matter fields exist in the bi-fundamental representation.
+It is possible to decompose the gauge symmetry generated by $SO(4)$ into $SU(2) \times SU(2)$.
+In these way it is possible to write the gauge symmetry of BLG as generated by ordinary Lie algebras and the gauge sector of the theory is now given by two Chern-Simons cocycles with levels $\pm k$ and the matter fields exist in the so-called bi-fundamental representation.
 The BLG theory represents two M2-branes due to the fact that its gauge symmetry is generated by the gauge group $SU(2)_k \times SU(2)_{-k}$.
 However, it has been possible to extend the gauge group to $U(N)_k \times U(N)_{-k}$, and the resultant theory is called ABJM theory.
-Let us present a typical gauge sector of two $SU(2)$ fields as it appears in a BLG-ABJM model:
+Let us present the typical SCS gauge sector of two $SU(2)$ fields as it appears in a BLG-ABJM model:

 As we are interested in N = 1 supersymmetric gauge field theory with the gauge group $G\times G$, we write a second action for another gauge superfield $\tilde{\Gamma}_{\alpha}^{a}$